GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

   <img src="diagram-env.png" alt="Project factory team-level per environment.">
 </p>

-This approach leverages the per-environment project factory service accounts and tags create by the resource management stage, so that
+This approach leverages the per-environment project factory service accounts and tags created by the resource management stage, so that

 - the Teams folder hierarchy and IaC project are managed by a cross-environment factory using the "main" project factory service account
 - IAM permissions are set on the environment folders to grant control to the prod and dev project factory service accounts